 Sometimes your air quality is only bad because there is clutter in your home.
 Dust, insects, dirt and other contaminants that cause airborne pollutants in your house and thereby worsen your air quality hide under clutter.

 You create a home for pollutants if your home has clutter everywhere as its so hard to clean your home properly.
 So if you have clutter in your home, the first thing you need to do is get rid of the clutter.

 Throw away things you don’t need, pack things away neatly in storage containers and fold your clothes away.
 If decluttering is not your strength and you need fresh air in your home, hire a cleaning service to help you.
-It's so difficult to have a home with clean air where there is clutter.
+It's so difficult to have a home with clean air if you have clutter anywhere around your house.

 10. Spring Clean With Eco-friendly Cleaning Chemicals